codefriar/IOSAndSalesforce/docs/step4.md

 ## Walking through the class logic

-For this step, we're providing you the class logic, but we're going to do it one function at a time so we can walk through it.
+For this step, we're providing you the class logic, but we're going to do it one block at a time so we can walk through it.

 ### LoadView()